 - Live within a site’s service area

-- Be certified or certifiable for placement in a skilled nursing facility or intermediate care facility.
+- Be at risk of placement in a skilled nursing facility or intermediate care facility.

-The services that may be provided with MSSP funds include:
+Essentials services that may be provided to MSSP participants at no cost include:

-- Adult Day Care / Support Center – Community-based programs that provide non-medical care to meet the needs of adults with disabilities; a variety of social, psychosocial, and related support services in a protective setting, necessary to reach a therapeutic goal.
+- Adult Day Care / Support Center – Community-based programs that provide non-medical care, including a variety of social, psychosocial, and related support services in a protective setting.

-- Housing Assistance – Includes minor home repairs and the provision of physical adaptions such as installation of ramps and grab bars, widening of doorways, modification of the bathroom facilities, minor plumbing, and electrical repairs.
+- Minor Home Repairs – Includes installation of wheelchair ramps and grab bars, widening of doorways, updates to the bathroom facilities, minor plumbing and electrical repairs.

-- Chore and Personal Care Assistance – Services are provided by individuals to elderly persons who need outside help to maintain independent living.
-Chore is for purposes of household support and applies to the performance of household tasks rather than to the care of the client.
-Personal Care provides assistance to maintain bodily hygiene, personal safety, and activities of daily living.
+- Chore and Personal Care Assistance – Services for persons who need outside help to maintain independent living.
+Includes support performing household tasks as well as assistance to maintain bodily hygiene, personal safety, and activities of daily living.

-- Care Management – Assists clients in gaining access to needed waiver and other local services regardless of the funding source.
-Care managers are responsible for ongoing monitoring of the provision of services included in the client’s plan of care.
-Additionally, care managers initiate and oversee the process of assessment and reassessment of a client’s level of care and the monthly review of plans of care.
+- Care Management – Developing a care plan to best serve participants, including assisting with access to local services and ongoing monitoring of the provision of services included in the client’s plan of care.
+Care managers also initiate and oversee the process of assessment and reassessment of a client’s level of care and monthly review.

-- Respite – Includes the supervision and care of a client while the family or other individuals who normally provide full-time care take short-term relief or respite which allows them to continue as caretakers.
+- Respite – Supervision and care of a participant while family members or other individuals who normally provide full-time care take short-term relief.

-- Meal Services – Includes meals served in congregate settings or meals delivered to clients who are homebound, unable to prepare their own meals and have no caretaker at home to prepare meals for them.
+- Meal Services – Includes meals served in congregate settings or prepared meals delivered to participants who are unable to prepare their own meals at home and have no caretaker to prepare meals for them.

-- Social Services – Includes social reassurance / friendly visiting, individual or group counseling, and money management and legal assistance.
+- Social Services – Includes social reassurance / friendly visits, individual or group counseling, and money management and legal assistance.

-- Communications Services – Includes translation and interpretive services and the provision of emergency response systems.
+- Communications Services – Translation and interpretive services and the provision of emergency response systems/devices.

 How can we help you?

-To enroll or refer someone to MSSP, fill out the contact form HERE.
+To enroll or refer someone to MSSP: Referral Form